DIDACTICS OF ITALIAN LITERATURE

 Go to Moodle page

-The course is placed among the supplementary disciplines of the Master’s Degree in Italian Philology, Linguistics and Literature.
+The course is placed among the integrative disciplines of the Master's Degree in Italian Philology and Literature, Modern-Contemporary curriculum.

-The course aims to provide students with the conceptual and methodological tools for the profession of Italian literature teacher in secondary schools.
-It therefore aims to identify insights into didactic models and their applicability in the classroom and to consolidate scientifically sound teaching skills.
+The course aims to provide students with the conceptual and methodological tools for the profession of Italian literature teacher in the secondary school.
+It aims, therefore, to identify insights into didactic models and their applicability in the classroom and to consolidate scientifically sound teaching skills.

 At the end of the course the student will be able to identify and select the methods, techniques and teaching materials most appropriate to the achievement of the learning results provided by the legislation in the different orders and degrees of school for the teaching of Italian.
 He will be able to explain the process of reading, understanding and interpreting literary texts and its effects on learning and to know and use, in the basic models, the tools of didactic design for Learning Units.